R-uan/mahjong/README.md

 ### TODO
 - Player round loop (Draw, Discard, Next Player, Repeat)
 - Add Player hand validation (so they can draw the correct amount)
+- Remake package types (Game Actions should be types)
+- Remake protocol package handling
+- Remove authentication requirement and make it "guest" only

 #### Error Codes